Ram Revilla

 Ram Revilla (/tl/; February 12, 1988 – October 29, 2011), born Ramgen Jose Magsaysay Bautista and also known as Ramgen Revilla, was a Filipino actor best known for his roles in various Filipino television series including his role as Jeff Gatdula in Tonyong Bayawak.
 Revilla was murdered on October 28, 2011.
-He was declared dead on arrival at the Parañaque Medical Center after being shot and stabbed in their family residence.
-There is no clear evidence about the gunman or the mastermind.
+He was declared dead on arrival at the Parañaque Medical Center after being shot and stabbed at his home.
+There is no clear evidence of who killed him.

 Personal life

 Revilla was born in Pasay to actor and former Philippine Senator Jose A. Bautista (Ramon Revilla, Sr.) and Genelyn Magsaysay.
 His name "Ramgen" is derived from the first names of his father and mother, Ramon and Genelyn.
 He grew up in Imus, Cavite.
 He is one of nine children of Revilla, Sr. to Magsaysay and also a half-brother of actor and Philippine Senator Ramon "Bong" Revilla, Jr. He followed his father's and brother's footsteps, landing roles on television when he was just 14 years old.